 If you violate any of the terms of unsupervised probation in Colorado, the court can:

-- Issue a bench warrant,
+- Issue a bench warrant for your arrest,

-- Revoke your probationary release,
+- Revoke your probation, and

 - Send you to jail.

 Revocation hearings are actually harder for you to win than criminal trials, where the D.A. has to prove guilt beyond a reasonable doubt.
-At revocation hearings, the D.A. has to prove you violated probation only by preponderance of the evidence – which is a much lower bar.5
+At revocation hearings, the D.A. has to prove you violated probation only by a preponderance of the evidence – which is a much lower bar.5

 - the urine sample was contaminated;